 In partnership with Clive Latimer, Day won the first prize in the New York Museum of Modern Art International Competition for the design of low cost furniture.
-In 1950 he began work for the manufacturer Hille, helping to take the company to new heights as its design consultant.
-In 1951 he designed the Festival of Britain Homes and Garden display and the Royal Festival Hall auditorium seating, which is still in place, a testament to the quality of the design.
-He rose to fame during the Festival of Britain where he won the Chartered Society of Designer’s Minerva Medal, the highest tribute the Society offers and was awarded for a lifetime achievement in the field of design.
+In 1950 he began work for the British manufacturer Hille, helping to take the company to new heights as its design consultant.
+In 1951 he designed room sets for the Homes and Gardens Pavilion at the Festival of Britain and all the seating for the Royal Festival Hall, including the auditorium seating, which is still in place today, a testament to the quality of the design.
+He rose to fame during the Festival of Britain and in 1957 he won the Chartered Society of Designer’s Minerva Medal, the highest tribute the Society offers, awarded for lifetime achievement in the field of design.

 Robin Day dedicated himself to designing low-cost, ‘high tech’, mass produced furniture, believing in the power of modern furniture and design to make the world a better place.
 “I think it's important that things endure.
 There's this very vulnerable planet of ours with finite resources.
 Architects and designers have, I think, a fair responsibility for conserving energy and materials, and making things durable”, said the British designer.

 Day always designed furniture with durability and comfort in mind, which explains his interest in public seating.
 His designs have been used in many prestigious locations including auditorium seating for the Barbican Art Centre and Royal Festival Hall in London, the Gatwick Bench in the Tate Britain, and 1990s Toro and Woodro seating on the London Underground, as well as for theatres, airports, stations and sports stadiums worldwide.

 In 1983 he was awarded his OBE and in1991 was appointed a senior fellow at the Royal College of Art.